risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-mv.md

 ## Examples
-Refer to this [tutorial](../tutorials/server-performance-anomaly-detection.md) for instructions on setting up a materialized view based on external data sources and creating new materialized views based on the existing materialized view.
+Refer to this [tutorial](../tutorials/server-performance-anomaly-detection.md) for instructions on setting up a materialized view based on external data sources and creating new materialized views based on an existing materialized view.